Welcome to the Blunsdon Neighbourhood Plan website

 A Steering Group of Parish Councillors and volunteers has been established to draw together a Neighbourhood Plan for Blunsdon.
 Its contents will be legally binding on the Local Planning Authority and concerned with future land use (housing, employment, open spaces, leisure and infrastructure).
 This is a formal process as it is led by legislation and means that the needs of the community will be legally recognised.

-The current composition of the Steering Group is: Peter McSparron-Edwards (Chair and PC), Ian Jankinson (PC), Julie Allen, Mike Gibbin, Simon Clarke, Andy and Sarah Holt, Matt Horan, Martin Jones and Trevor Morton-Holmes, supported by PC Clerk, Rachel Smith.
+The current composition of the Steering Group is: Trevor Morton-Holmes (Chair), Ian Jankinson (PC), Simon Clarke, Andy Marshall, Stuart Boyd (PC), Sandra Keates, supported by PC Clerk, Tracey Judd.

 For the latest news please click on “News” at the top of this page, where regular updates will be provided.